Shardeum Documentation

 GUI

-After you start the validator, go to the “Settings” page.
-You will be asked to connect your wallet:
+After you start the validator, you will be asked to connect your wallet:

-After you connect your wallet, you should see the following:
+After you connect your wallet, click on the "Add Stake" button, you will see the following:

 -Stake Wallet Address [wallet connected]